prajivinn/prajivinn.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *loyalty score*, appending on the dependent variable, and separating out those who did and did not have this dependent variable present.

+After removing missing values from the target variable, the distribution was analyzed using histogram binning.
+The bin counts were nearly uniform (imbalance ratio ≈ 1.12), indicating a balanced distribution.
+This ensures that model evaluation metrics are reliable and not biased toward specific value ranges.

 As we are predicting a numeric output, we tested three regression modelling approaches, namely:

 * Linear Regression